 To grow the biggest, scariest pumpkin in time for Halloween isn't easy as they take some time to mature and prefer a warm climate.
 To have the best chance of success Martyn Loach recommends sowing seed indoors during April and then planting out in late May or June.

-Visit your local garden centre and you'll see a good range of pumpkin seeds on offer, some more suitable to our lower summer temperature, I've always found 'Jack of All Trades' is a good variety to choose.
+Visit your local garden centre in the spring and you'll see a good range of pumpkin seeds on offer, some more suitable for our modest summer temperatures.
+I've always found 'Jack of All Trades' is a good variety to grow.

 Sow two seeds on their sides in 3" pots filled with good quality compost, the temperature needs to be about 20°C, so you may have to use a propagator.